asad-haider/proxy-list-builder/README.md

 $ node index.js
 ```
 ### Development
-Want to contribute?
+Want to contribute and make this tool better?
 Great!
 Feel free to contribute on [Github] public repository.

 ### Todos
  - Optimization and improvements in the code
  - Add more websites

+### Updates
+ - BlackHatWorld Scrapebox and GScraper proxies support added
+ - Minor fixes and improvements

- This is my first ever NodeJS project, so feel free to correct me if there is any issue
+ This is my first ever NodeJS project, so feel free to correct me if there is any issue.
- Thanks

  [Github]: <https://github.com/asadhaider13/proxy-list-builder>